Meeting Enemy Bucs; Cowboys Injury Update

 With just one day before the Dallas Cowboys take the field in the NFL season opener against the Tampa Bay Buccaneers, anticipation is through the roof with football fans.

-The Cowboys have been handed one of their biggest tests of the season right off the bat with a road challenge against Tom Brady and the defending champion Buccaneers.
+The Cowboys have been handed one of their biggest tests of the season right off the bat with a road challenge against Tom Brady and the defending Super Bowl champion Buccaneers.

-Quarterback Dak Prescott is set to return for the first time since fracturing his ankle last October, and the Cowboys are hoping to shock a lot of people on Thursday night.
-(The full Injury report for both teams is below.)
+Quarterback Dak Prescott is set to return for the first time since fracturing his ankle last October, and - even perhaps without Pro Bowl right guard Zack Martin - the Cowboys are hoping to shock the NFL.

 Zach Goodall from AllBucs stopped by Cowboy Maven to answer some questions about the impending matchup.